 Most students have not heard about this concept we call “learning styles.”
 But educators have studied most of the research on this topic, and they understand that students learn differently.

 There are lots of aspects of learning styles.
 For example, some students learn best by what they see, while others learn better by what they hear.
 Another aspect of learning styles is the physical environment that different students prefer.
 Some need to be warmer, some cooler; some need isolation; some need to be around others.
 Some need quiet; others need background noise.
-In fact, having the right methods of learning and the right physical environment are factors in how to stay focused on homework.
+In fact, having the right methods of learning and the right physical environment are factors in.

 Even with the research proving otherwise, an awful lot of people still believe that there is only one way to study – in a quiet, isolated environment, and sitting up, preferably at a desk or table.

 One of the conflicts over study environments is about music.
 So, let’s look at some common questions and answers about listening to music while studying,